 B-2 Patriots – Keepers of the Flag

 With a strong emphasis on military service , the Patriots offer the best training environment for personal development as a highly skilled leader in the Corps of Cadets.
-Our involvement includes Army ROTC, Rudder’s Rangers, and the Ross Volunteer Company.
+Our involvement includes Army ROTC, Rudder’s Rangers and the Ross Volunteer Company.
 B-2 can provide significant knowledge and experience to help you excel while at A&M and later in the military, public, or private sectors.
 We are looking for cadets who are highly interested in military service and show great enthusiasm towards becoming a leader of tomorrow.
-This is currently an all-male outfit.

 Company G-2 Gladiators